ginoxx/ginoxx.github.io/_posts/2020-03-23-the-hitchhikers-guide-to-the-galaxy.md

 ---
 layout: book
 date: 2020-03-23
-isbn:
+isbn: 0434003484
 title: The Hitchhikers Guide to the Galaxy
-stitle: Hitchhiker's Guide to the Galaxy, #1
+stitle: A Trilogy in Five Parts
 author: Douglas Adams
 year: 1979
+category:
+    - Sci-Fi
+    - Popular Science
 ---